How To Install Home Assistant on Proxmox: The Easy Way

 Deploying Home Assistant on a Proxmox Virtual Environment using these scripts is a breeze.
 Developer tteck made it a seamless process that even the non-technical can follow.
 He has a bunch of scripts on his repository, which allow you to further customize your Home Assistant installation in a VE.
 For example:

-• Install Zigbee2MQTT as a separate VM
+• Install Zigbee2MQTT as a separate LXC

-• Install ESPHome as a separate VM
+• Install ESPHome as a separate LXC

-• Install MariaDB as a separate VM
+• Install MariaDB as a separate LXC

-• Install InfluxDB as a separate VM
+• Install InfluxDB as a separate LXC

 • Deploy AdGuard or Pi-Hole for system-wide ad blocking